superwave1999/superwave1999.github.io/_posts/2025-06-19-ubuntu-installation.md

 > I will update this guide if I find any further caveats.
 The main issue I can imagine popping up is Ubuntu assuming we are running the grub2 bootloader instead of rEFInd and zfsbootmenu.

-The target machine specs and the reasoning behind doing this (and for choosing ZFS over BTRFS) are detailed here.
+The target machine specs and the reasoning behind doing this (and for choosing ZFS over BTRFS) are detailed [here](/posts/setup-tour).

 Before following this guide, I suggest you read through [the original](https://docs.zfsbootmenu.org/en/v2.3.x/guides/ubuntu/noble-uefi.html).
 The only difference is that in this case, we will be installing this on a server machine with no desktop and on a blank SSD.

 I will copy-paste most of the original commands, but with some changes (prefixed with ⭐) and comments (prefixed with 💬).

-This process will take around 1 hour for those relatively technical-minded.
+This process will take around 1 hour for those relatively technically-minded.

 You should have an Ubuntu USB flashed using balena, rufus, or any other trustworthy tool plugged into the back of the motherboard.